 The population of beer enthusiasts in San Diego rose by 2700 for a week in June.
 The 37th annual National Homebrewers Conference took place in Mission Valley's Town & Country convention center.
 The actual event ran from June 11–13, but many amateur brewers showed up early to visit local breweries prior to the conference's exposition, seminars, and homebrew competition.

-500 Hotel Circle, Mission Valley
+500 Hotel Circle, San Diego

 Organized by the American Homebrewers Association, this was the second time in five years San Diego hosted the event, which took place last year in Grand Rapids, Michigan.